 National School Delivery Cost Benchmarking

-The study was conducted by Hampshire County Council in conjunction with East Riding of Yorkshire Council and the Education and Skills Funding Agency.
-This significant study now has a dataset with a capital value of over £3.7billion from 126 local authorities across England.
-The study now has good data on the actual costs of primary, secondary and SEN school projects including;
+This significant study now has a dataset with a capital value of over £5.7 billion from 150 local authorities across England.
+The study has good data on the actual costs of primary, secondary and SEN school projects including;

 - cost per place